awebisam/deconstruction_toolkit/README.md

 ---

-**Note**: Make sure to keep your Azure OpenAI credentials secure and never commit the `.env` file to version control.
+**Security Note**: The `.env` file contains sensitive API credentials and should never be committed to version control.
+Always use the `.env.template` for sharing configuration structure.